ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+8.22.2022
+- I'm really close to finishing the Next Template.
+In the future I may redo the grid system with CSS Grid instead of Flexbox, but it works on all sceen sizes for now.
+The only reason to rework it would be to make the images larger on larger screens (>1700px), but it's definitely not a priority.
+I'm going to create a modal for the grid cells and commit the MVP.
+I'll probably have it deployed with a bow on it by the time I get off work.

 8.21.2022
 - Earlier today I was working on the song maker.
 I can feel myself getting closer to how I want to shape the sound arrays.
 I knnow that I need to pass the data up to the App component from the Instrument component, but I'm unsure as to how I was to package multiple arrays.
 An array of arrays is the first thing that comes to mind, but how do I loop through an array of arrays?
 More for tomorrow.
 - Second thing I did was work on the NextJS template.
 What a pain in the ass!
 Next Image is the most frustrating tool I've ever tried to learn how to use.
 The fussing from that component dropve me insane.
 Fortunately, I was able to make it work and my template is almost done (after a few hours' work, I'm getting faster!)